 In this paper, we tackled the worst-case dimensioning of cluster-tree wireless sensor networks (WSN) assuming that the data sink can be mobile, i.e. can be associated to any router in the sensor network.
-We provided a system model, an analytical methodology and a software tool that enables system designers to dimension and analyze these networks assuming an error-free channel.
-In this way, it is possible to guarantee the routers' buffer size to avoid buffer overflows and to minimize each cluster's duty cycle (maximizing nodes' lifetime) still satisfying that messages' deadlines are met.
+We provided a system model, an analytical methodology and a software tool that enables system designers to dimension and analyze these networks.
+In this way, it is possible to minimize the routers' buffers size to guarantee there will be no overflow and to minimize each cluster's duty cycle (maximizing nodes' lifetime) still satisfying that messages' deadlines are met.

-Importantly, we showed how it is possible to instantiate our generic methodology in IEEE 802.15.4/ZigBee, which are promising technologies for WSN applications.
-We also developed а 7 clusters test-bed based on Commercial-Off-The-Shelf technologies, namely TelosB motes [20] running our open-ZB protocol stack [22] over TinyOS [21].
-This test-bed enabled us to assess the pessimism of our worst-case theoretical results (buffer requirements and message end-to-end delays), by comparing these to the maximum and average values measured in the experiments.
+Importantly, we showed how it is possible to instantiate our generic methodology in IEEE 802.15.4/ZigBee, which are the leading technologies for WSNs.
+We also developed a 7 clusters test-bed based on Commercial-Off-The-Shelf technologies, namely TelosB motes [19] running our open-ZB protocol stack [21] over TinyOS [20].
+This test-bed enabled to assess the pessimism of our worst-case theoretical results (buffer requirements and message end-to-end delays), by comparing these to the maximum and average values measured in the experiments.

-Ongoing and future works include improving the current methodology to encompass clusters operating at different duty-cycles and to provide a model that enables real-time control actions, i.e. the sink assuming the role of controlling sensor/actuator nodes.
+Ongoing and future work include improving the current methodology to encompass clusters operating at different duty-cycles and to provide a model that enables real-time control actions, i.e. the sink assuming also the role of controlling sensor/actuator nodes.